revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Fixture is a fixed state of a set of objects used as a baseline for running tests.
-The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable.
-It includes following methods −
+The fixture is a fixed state of a set of objects used as a baseline for running tests.
+The purpose of a test fixture is to ensure that there is a well-known and fixed environment in which tests are run so that results are repeatable.
+It includes the following methods −

 `setUp()` method which runs before every test invocation.
 `tearDown()` method which runs after every test method.